-Successful Innovation: Autoocupació (Youth Business Spain): Reempresea
+Successful Innovation: Autoocupació (Youth Business Spain): Reempresa

-Autoocupació, member of Youth Business Spain, are recognised for ‘Reempresea’ - a user-led business transfer marketplace established in Catalonia.
+Autoocupació, member of Youth Business Spain, are recognised for ‘Reempresa’ - a user-led business transfer marketplace established in Catalonia.
 The initiative reduces business closure and increases transfers to young people keen to become entrepreneurs.
 In turn, this leads to job retention, valuable cooperation and crucial support for young entrepreneurs starting out on their journey.

 Most Valuable Failure: Development Solutions (Youth Business Mongolia): Remote mentoring

 Failure doesn’t always have to mean the end of a journey as it is through failure that we generate the learning required to ensure future success.
 That’s exactly what happened when Development Solutions, YBI member in Mongolia, realised their remote mentoring programme was not succeeding.
 Several key outcomes led to the development of an initiative that is now better suited to the entrepreneurs, the mentors and the context.